20 tiny hotel rooms that do small space RIGHT

 At the Renwick Hotel in New York, a large floor-length mirror makes the room feel much larger, while a stool serves as a tiny table AND a spot to sit.

-This emerald green room in Paris’s Hotel Saint Marc is tres chic for so many reasons.
+in Paris’s Hotel Saint Marc is tres chic for so many reasons.
 A vintage-inspired desk and stool fit snugly in the back corner, while two cool rod lights span from floor to ceiling.

 We don’t know which room at the Hotel Henriette we like best!
 Each tiny room is unique, but there’s something about this blush pink and mint green one we adore.
 A tiny stool serves as a bedside table between two queen beds, and minimal (but chic!) brass sconces hang overhead.
 If you’re sharing a room with a roomie, take serious note!